 At times, we get stuck playing the tug of war between a client and designer so much so that we often forget about the product or brand in focus.
-Branding and packaging expert, Petar Pavlov from Macedonia makes the product the epicentre of his thoughts and designs to create ideal protection and cover for them-just like our skin.
+Branding and packaging design expert, Petar Pavlov from Macedonia makes the product the epicentre of his thoughts and designs to create ideal protection and cover for them-just like our skin.

 CG.
 You seem to have grasped the true essence of packaging, infusing a brand’s personality and flavour.
 What has changed in packaging design over the years?
 How do you make your designs look modern and cutting-edge?